 3. Supervision.
-During scheduled rehearsals, classes, and performances, the students at the theatre will be under adult supervision (someone over twenty-one years of age).
+During scheduled rehearsals, classes, and performances, the students at the theater will be under adult supervision (someone over twenty-one years of age).
 Parents are responsible for picking their children up promptly after scheduled events.
 The PHCT staff is not responsible for supervising students beyond the scheduled times of classes and rehearsals.
-If parents have an emergency that prevents them from picking up their child in a timely manner, they are responsible for calling the theatre to make necessary arrangements.
+If parents have an emergency that prevents them from picking up their child in a timely manner, they are responsible for calling the theater to make necessary arrangements.

 6. Rehearsal Schedules.
 Rehearsal schedules will be posted before each performance cycle begins.
 Every effort will be made to keep rehearsal times reasonable for the age-group involved.
 Ordinarily rehearsals will be 1-2 hours in length.
 Immediately prior to performances, rehearsals may be longer, but they will not exceed these lengths for any one day: k-4) 3 hours; 5-8): 4 hours; 9-12): 5 hours.

 7. Confidentiality.
 Theatre involves working with emotions and deep personal feelings.
-Instructors and students are expected to respect the confidentiality of personal information that is shared with them during the activities of the theatre, unless the information involves personal safety issues, in which case it should be communicated discreetly to an instructor or member of the board.
+Instructors and students are expected to respect the confidentiality of personal information that is shared with them during the activities of the theater, unless the information involves personal safety issues, in which case it should be communicated discreetly to an instructor or member of the board.

 9. Dress.
-The dress code at the theatre is relaxed but important.
+The dress code at the theater is relaxed but important.
 Students must wear appropriate clothing and cannot wear clothing that is offensive or overly suggestive.
-The directors and instructors at the theatre will make the determination as to the acceptability of student's clothing.
+The directors and instructors at the theater will make the determination as to the acceptability of student's clothing.
 For dance classes, dance attire (no jeans) is required.
 This includes proper shoes.
 The instructors will advise students of their recommendations.
 This is generally the case for plays too, as they usually involve dance and a lot of creative movement.

 11. Student/Student Conflicts.
-If students have conflicts with other students at the theatre that they cannot work out by themselves, we recommend that they discuss the problems with their current instructor or director to find a solution, and, if necessary, a board member will assist in mediating the situation.
+If students have conflicts with other students at the theater that they cannot work out by themselves, we recommend that they discuss the problems with their current instructor or director to find a solution, and, if necessary, a board member will assist in mediating the situation.